Online via Zoom. All registered attendees will be sent a Zoom invitation.

 One of the things that makes ArcGIS so useful is the tremendous amount of data available to map and analyze.
-In this class on the use of ArcGIS Pro, Esri's next generation GIS software, you will learn to find, connect to, create, manage, and analyze that data.
+In this class, using ArcGIS Pro, you will learn to find, connect to, create, manage, and analyze that data.
 You will learn to search government sites for available GIS data, import non-GIS data formats, and to connect your maps to non-spatial spreadsheets, database tables, and other file formats.
 For example, linking parcels to scanned documents like deeds, and attaching photographs to road hazard locations.

 You will also learn to create, maintain, and manipulate your organization's internal data to keep the data relevant, up-to-date, and useful.

 Finally, this class will also teach you how to present your GIS data by focusing on map labeling techniques and layout skills.